bhklab/Snakemake/exome/README.md

 in order to effectively parallelize two key steps that have a long runtime and rather complex execution (MuTect2, VCFtoMAF)
 <br>
 <br>
-Please run the pipelines (Snakefiles) in the following order (with accompanying snake_submit.sh, config.yaml, and .tsv files for H4H execution):
+Please run the pipelines (Snakefiles) in the following order (with accompanying snake_submit.sh, config.yaml, and .tsv files for H4H execution) - change some file paths in Snakefiles (e.g. S04380110_Covered.headless.bed):
 <br>
 <br>
 Example: Run `snake_submit_step1.sh` in same directory as Snakefile_step1, config.yaml, and .tsv files.